learn-co-curriculum/html-table/README.md

 </table>
 ```

-Below we can se ethe table that is created form this code.
-We also added a stroke so you can see the edges of the table.
+Below we can see the table that is created from this code.
+We also added a black border so you can see the edges of the table easily.

 <table style="border-collpase: collapse; border: 1px solid black;">
   <tr>